Learn About Civil Engineering Jobs from a Civil Engineer Professional

 Jacobs Engineering is a large international firm with about 55,000 employees, many of whom work in the field of civil engineering.
 James B. Hall, P.E., works in the Austin, Texas office as a Structures Section Manager.

-What is a typical workday like in a structural or civil engineering job?
+What is a typical workday like for you?

 The group I work with specializes in bridge design.
 Depending upon the project they could be designing structures such as prestressed girder units, cast-in-place bent caps or drilled shafts; checking another engineer's design (QC/QA is a very important part of our process); checking plan details or developing quantities.
 We also design and detail retaining walls, detention pond walls, culverts, overhead sign structures and other miscellaneous structures.

-When did you first become interested in civil engineering jobs?
+When did you first become interested in civil engineering?

 I had a good friend in high school whose dad owned a construction company, and I thought it would be a good field to pursue.
 Once I started my engineering courses in college, the structures courses were the ones that interested me the most.
 The rest is history.